flashashen/no-YOU-talk-to-the-hand/README.md

       exclude:
         - *HOST_CORP_SEURE_DB

-  # another forward to access a secure server from a whitelisted machine.
-A common scenario is accessing
+  # Tunnel to access a secure db server from a privliged app server.
+This tunnel depends
-  # a database that only allows connections from specific application servers.
-  whitelisted:
+  # on the
+  prod_db:
     depends: corporate
     proxy:
       host: *HOST_CORP_PRIVILEGED_APP
       user: *CORP_USER
       pass: *CORP_PASS
-    # Skip the check config since there is no direct way to test since it's not simply ssh access we're looking
-    # for, but rather access to a whiltelisted service that we don't generically know how to talk to.
     forwards:
       # includes and excludes. items can be ips, subnets, or lists of ip/subnets.
       include: